 Students will conduct independent research on a selected subject in the area of business administration.
 Faculty members will guide students through the research process to accomplish agreed upon objectives, and students will submit a research paper and make an oral presentation at the end of the semester.
 Prerequisite: Credits: 3

 Prerequisites: Declared Business major in senior year.

 BUS 470: Topics in Business Administration

-Concentrated study of selected topics, such as compensation, diversity, staffing, negotiation and conflict management, and organizational development.
-Credits: 3
+Concentrated study of selected advanced topics in Management, Operations, Marketing, Human Resources, and Accounting.
+Prerequisites will vary.
+Credits: 1 - 3